 The consummation of the AFC Merger (the "Closing") shall take place at the offices of Keating, Muething & Klekamp, P.L.L., 1400 Provident Tower, One East Fourth Street, Cincinnati, Ohio 45202, at 11:00 a.m. local time on the date of the satisfaction or waiver of all conditions set forth in Article 11 of this Agreement, or at such other place and time as the parties hereto may agree.
+The parties hereto agree that the Closing shall not be held prior to November 2, 2003.

-Section 5.2 Deliveries at Closing.
+Deliveries at Closing.
+Section 5.2

+(a) delivered to AFG:

-(a) At the Closing, AFC shall deliver or cause to be delivered to AFG:
+At the Closing, AFC shall deliver or cause to be